 According to the Housing and Economic Recovery Act of 2008, the FHA is required to set single-family forward loan limits at 115% of the national median house prices in a metropolitan area.
 There is also a floor and ceiling on FHA home loans.
 In 2019, more than 3,000 counties will see a 7% boost in their FHA loan limit, and 181 counties will stay unaffected by the changes.

-In the case of areas with high home prices, the FHA home loan ceiling increased more than 150% of the national conforming limit.
+In the case of areas with high home prices, the FHA home loan ceiling increased by more than 150% of the national conforming limit.

 Further explained by MPA, “The FHA is required by law to establish its floor and ceiling loan limits based on the loan limit set by the FHFA for conventional mortgages owned or guaranteed by Fannie Mae and Freddie Mac.
 The FHA’s 2019 minimum national loan limit, or floor, of $314,827 is set at 65% of the national conforming loan limit of $484,350.
 This floor applies to those areas where 115% of the median home price is less than the floor limit.”